mthlpbs/ALT-Code-Gboard-Dictionary/README.md

 ## License 📝

 This project is licensed under the Unlicense license.
 This means you can use it for any purpose, without any restrictions or obligations.

-## Author 👤

-This project was created by [asurpbs](https://github.com/asurpbs), a passionate developer who loves coding and learning new things.

-If you like this project,